d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 ## Appendix A. Reproducibility

-The figures and statistics in this paper are reproducible from the data files and rendering code provided as supplementary material.
+The figures and statistics in this paper are reproducible from the data files and rendering code provided as supplementary material in the [GitHub repository for STFRPhysics](https://github.com/d3x0r/STFRPhysics/).
 The pipeline:

-1. The galaxy preset file `galaxy_presets.mjs` contains the fitted occupancy parameters for all 177 galaxies.
+1. The galaxy preset file `AI/galaxy_presets.mjs` contains the fitted occupancy parameters for all 177 galaxies.
-2. The SPARC rotation-curve file `rotmod_ltg_data.mjs` contains the observational data for all 175 SPARC galaxies plus MW and M31, transcribed from the SPARC public release [1].
+2. The SPARC rotation-curve file `AI/rotmod_ltg_data.mjs` contains the observational data for all 175 SPARC galaxies plus MW and M31, transcribed from the SPARC public release [1].
-3. The Python module `galaxy_lib.py` implements the forward model: gradient-control occupancy profile, softened-kernel displacement integral, smoothing, gradient-derived velocity response, and Newtonian comparison curve.
+3. The Python module `AI/galaxy_lib.py` implements the forward model: gradient-control occupancy profile, softened-kernel displacement integral, smoothing, gradient-derived velocity response, and Newtonian comparison curve.
 The enforce_structure routine applies the radius-ordering and clamping constraints described in §3.1 prior to evaluation.
-4. The Python script `make_all_svgs_v3.py` generates the per-galaxy SVG plots and the gallery index page.
+4. The Python script `AI/make_all_svgs_v3.py` generates the per-galaxy SVG plots and the gallery index page.
+5. The Node script `AI/galaxy_svg_update.mjs` generates all galaxy SVG plots.
+Also uses `AI/galaxy_svg.mjs`, or `AI/galaxy_svg_with_photometric_profile.mjs`.
-5. The Python script `make_aggregate_svg.py` generates the aggregate RMS distribution figure (Figure 1).
+6. The Python script `AI/make_aggregate_svg.py` generates the aggregate RMS distribution figure (Figure 1).
-6. The Python script `make_aggregate_comparison.py` generates the aggregate framework / MOND / Newtonian comparison CSV and JSON summaries, including `_aggregate_model_comparison.csv`, `_aggregate_model_comparison.json`, `_aggregate_edge_bounded.svg`, and `_aggregate_framework_vs_mond.svg`.
+7. The Python script `AI/make_aggregate_comparison.py` generates the aggregate framework / MOND / Newtonian comparison CSV and JSON summaries, including `AI/Revised/fig/galaxy-fits/_aggregate_model_comparison.csv`, `AI/Revised/fig/galaxy-fits/_aggregate_model_comparison.json`, `AI/Revised/fig/galaxy-fits/_aggregate_edge_bounded.svg`, and `AI/Revised/fig/galaxy-fits/_aggregate_framework_vs_mond.svg`.
-7. The JavaScript module `galaxy_svg.mjs` provides equivalent SVG generation for browser or Node deployment; output matches the Python pipeline to within 0.1 pixel of rounding.
+8. The JavaScript module `galaxy_svg.mjs` provides equivalent SVG generation for browser or Node deployment; output matches the Python pipeline to within 0.1 pixel of rounding.
-8. The HTML demo file `galaxy_svg_demo.html` provides a self-contained browser-based viewer; the simulator file `galaxy_disk_fit.html` provides the interactive slider-based fitting interface used to develop the constraint structure and to fit individual galaxies by hand when needed.
+9. The HTML demo file [AI/galaxy_svg_demo.html](https://d3x0r.github.io/STFRPhysics/AI/galaxy_svg_demo.html) provides a self-contained browser-based viewer; the simulator file [AI/galaxy_disk_fit.html](https://d3x0r.github.io/STFRPhysics/AI/galaxy_disk_fit.html), or [AI/galaxy_disk_fit-remap.html](https://d3x0r.github.io/STFRPhysics/AI/galaxy_disk_fit-remap.html) provides the interactive slider-based fitting interface used to develop the constraint structure and to fit individual galaxies by hand when needed.
+(Known issue - first galaxy doesn't update remap control state correctly in `-remap`).

 Given the preset and rotmod data files plus the rendering code, the figures and statistics in §5 can be reproduced end-to-end.

 ## Appendix B. Fit parameter table

-The fitted occupancy parameters for the 177 galaxies are tabulated in the supplementary file `galaxy_presets.mjs`.
+The fitted occupancy parameters for the 177 galaxies are tabulated in the supplementary file `AI/galaxy_presets.mjs`.
 Each galaxy entry has the form:

 ```
 'NGC3198': {rho0: 2.456, rho1: 1.598, rho2: 1.328, rho3: 0.969, rho4: 0.514,